 - Pinch the smooth rods close to the extruder, which will result in stopping it while printing.

 - Do not push the extruder.
 As this does not simulate a real printing scenario.

-- If done properly, the extruder will auto home and restore printing.
+- If done properly, the extruder will auto home and restore printing automatically.

 Printer is not recognizing hits and skips

-- Double check that you are running the printer in normal mode.
+- Double check that you are running the printer in the normal mode.

 - Make sure that your belt and pulley are tightened.
 Would any of them be loose, it may cause the belt to jump over the pulley or the pulley to spin around the motor shaft.